DogmaDragon/PornStudioLogo/README.md

-# Database of porn studio and their series logos
+# Database of porn studios and their series logos

 Everyone is welcome to contribute.
 If you don't see a logo you want, make an Issue.